ratmod/ratmod.github.io/docs/config-command-reference.md

 !!!
 Info "Note"
     Forcing colors only works when the server configuration allows it.
 These colors apply when `cg_teamModel` or `cg_enemyModel` are set to a bright model (smarine/bright or sarge/bright) or when brightshells are enabled.

+!!!
+Info "Note about Grenade Colors"
+    If forcing colors is enabled, grenades will also be colored based on team/enemy colors (only for team gametypes).

 There are three ways to specify a color:

 - **Color names**: "red", "orange", "yellow", "green", "cyan", "blue", "pink" and "white".